Bylaws and Policies

 Section 2a.

-Dues shall be twenty-five dollars ($25) per year for Active Members and thirty dollars ($30) per year for Sustaining Members.
-Life Members and the current President shall be exempt from payment of dues.
+Dues for Active members shall be $25 annually.
+Sustaining members shall be $30 annually.
+Life members and the current President shall be exempt from payment of dues.

 Section 2b.